How I Became a Transphobic Meme

 A volley of impassioned reactions soon berated the photo.
 Conservative trolls and moms alike threatened to mace me and wished for Hitler to gas me.
 Others vehemently defended my gender identity against my attackers, posting links to Merriam-Webster's definition of "phobia."
 I even achieved memehood (see image above), but in a rather unsavory way.
 But what soon became apparent was that both my attackers and my defenders based their arguments on assumptions about me, assumptions that shed light on a population unaware of the structures through which it perceives the world.

 First of all, both my haters and my fans assume that I am a trans woman because I'm wearing a skirt.
-The word trans does not define my experience, especially since I am content being male-bodied, but my gender identity does exist in a queer space between the masculine and the feminine.
+The word trans does not define my experience, but my gender identity does exist in a fluid space between the masculine and the feminine.
 This ambiguity most evidently expresses itself through my style.
 Spaghetti straps, pleated skirts, and the cutest Zara booties you've ever seen share my closet with Levi's jeans and T-shirts.
 Herein lies a critical point: my body and what I dress it in have no essential connection.
 Any connection between sex and gender expression is dictated by perpetuated societal constructions.

 Every article of clothing we wear carries with it the heritage of its cultural connotations.
 But we are not born wearing clothes.
 The connections made between certain body parts and certain articles of clothing are not inherent aspects of our existence on earth; so it begs the question, why does it matter so much what people wear?